 12. Rookie of the Year

-Your little slugger's rookie year has been a smashing success — so deck out the space with ballgame-inspired elements and watch your guests gush over every single detail!
+Your little slugger's rookie year has been a smashing success, so deck out the space with ballgame-inspired elements and watch your guests gush over every single detail!
 Encourage friends and family to come wearing the jerseys of their favorite athletes, and invite any kids in attendance to wear their own sports uniforms if they have them.
 Serve up all the stadium snacks, play fun and lively music, and get ready for a party that knocks it straight out of the park.

 Food Idea: Peanuts, crackerjacks, mini hot dogs, and a baseball-shaped smash cake

-Drink Idea: Classic lemonade for kids, a beer and bourbon shandy for the adults
+Drink Idea: Classic lemonade for kids

 Decor: Baseball mitt and bat props, pennant banners, and a bold red and white color palette